 Experiential Learning Initiative

 The Experiential Learning Initiative (ELI) is a 3-year pilot program to support and develop experiential learning opportunities for undergraduates at the University of Texas at Austin.
-This program supports a major UT Austin initiative of President Gregory L. Fenves and Provost Maurie McInnis.
 Taking up the challenge of implementing such an initiative, Provost McInnis, in late 2017, assembled the Experiential Learning (EL) Faculty Working Group: 12 faculty from colleges, schools, and units across campus.
-Based on the recommendations in the group’s final report, ELI is partnering with UT Austin faculty members to develop, scale, and integrate experiential learning into degree programs at UT Austin.
+Based on the recommendations in the group’s final report, ELI is partnered with UT Austin faculty members to develop, scale, and integrate experiential learning into degree programs at UT Austin.

 To spread the culture of “learning by doing” in UT Austin courses and degree programs, and thereby unlock the potential of our students.

 - Raise awareness of and celebrate course-based EL opportunities that faculty have already developed and piloted.